MaxFork/Policies/terms.md

-# Courier Terms of Service
+# Courier's Terms of Service

 By using the Courier ("Service"), you are agreeing to be bound by the following terms and conditions ("Terms of Service").